Enjoy your event with easy recipes to cook for a crowd.

 • 1 teaspoon cloves

-Cook meat, onions and cloves over medium heat until meat is not longer pink.
+Cook meat, onions and cloves over medium heat until meat is no longer pink.
 Drain.
 Add remaining ingredients.
 Bring to a slow boil.
 Stir often.
-More tomato juice or water can be added if you want you chili to be less thick.
+More tomato juice or water can be added if you want the chili to be less thick.
 Reduce heat and simmer 1 1/2 to 2 hours.
-Serves approximately 40 (3/4 cups).
-Tastes great with Baking Powder Biscuits.
+Serves approximately 40 (3/4 cups/serving).
+Serve with Baking Powder Biscuits.

 Back to Main Menu